mshamasa/my_configs/README.md

 # my_configs

-This is my basic setup for
+This is my basic mac setup for dev
+ - iTerm2 (with oh-my-zsh and antigen)
+ - tmux
  - Neovim

- - oh my zsh
+## Setup a new Mac
+  - xcode-select --install (later install xcode from app store)
- - tmux
+  - install homebrew

-## Neovim
- - Linting:
+  - install iTerm2
-   - `Plug 'dense-analysis/ale'` for linting and fixing
-   - Python ALE integration requirements
-     - `Plug 'psf/black'` -> follow instructions Black Docs for VIM
-     - python3, pip3
+  - install Zsh
+  - install Oh My Zsh (configuration manager for zsh)
-     - `pip3 install neovim`
+  - install `antigen` to manage packages for zsh
+  - great guide for all the above [Link](https://sourabhbajaj.com/mac-setup/)